 Ahhhh, the family trip.
 Anyone with kids knows that traveling with your kids, especially young kids, doesn’t really equate to a “vacation.”
 I, cynically, like to say that the term “family vacation’ is an oxy-moron.
-I understand now why my own parents and my husband’s parents took regular vacations without the kids.
-As I write this, I can think of numerous friends I have who seem to genuinely enjoy traveling to far-off lands with their children.
-I should have one of them write a guest post on this blog because one of the very last things I ever want to do is (willingly) shell out tons of cash, get on a plane with two kids, and then spend several days out of my house/away from my things.
+I understand now why my own parents, and my husband’s parents, took regular vacations without the kids.
+I can think of numerous friends I have who seem to genuinely enjoy traveling to far-off lands with their children.
+I should have one of them write a guest post on this blog…because one of the very last things I ever want to do is (willingly) shell out tons of cash, get on a plane with two kids, and then spend several days out of my house/away from my things.
 I love my children, but traveling with them can be tough!
-Maybe that’s just for uptight people like myself, or maybe I’m just saying what everyone is thinking (I have a tendency to do that, usually at inopportunes times and places such as weddings, family dinners, and movie theaters).
+Maybe that’s just for uptight people like myself, or maybe I’m just saying what everyone is thinking…

 1. If you are visiting extended family, and you actually like your extended family, plan your trip around times you know people will be off work and at home.

-My in-laws indulged me years ago by letting me tin-foil the windows in the nursery.
-That was four years ago.
-I walked into that room to put my son to bed last week and was informed that the windows have since been re-tin-foiled.
-It’s been really easy for my kids to sleep here because their rooms are very dark, and because I’ve made sure to use the same type of cheap, loud fans I normally do for white noise.
-Just having these two elements has really made an enormous difference in their ability to sleep, especially for my 21 month old.
-It’s been really easy for him to nap through the noise because it’s so loud and so dark in his room.
-He might sleep better here than at home!
+My in-laws indulged me (way back when) by letting me tin-foil the windows when I had a baby in the nursery.
+It made it really easy for my kids to sleep there because their rooms were very dark, and because I made sure to use the same type of cheap, loud fans I normally did for white noise at home.
+Just having these two elements really made an enormous difference in their ability to sleep, especially for my then-21-month-old.
+He may have slept better there than at home!

 3. Even though you should try to keep your kids on schedule, consider it a vacation for them and let them have fun!